 - If you are receiving help in a bug or support forum, please give them your crash report ID(s) as a text string, not a screenshot.

 - Click on a report ID to view the report.
-The report lists related bug reports, where you can click on the bug number and offer additional information about your crash in the bug report.
+The report lists related bug reports, where you can click on the bug number and offer information about your crash in the bug report such as what was happening at the time of the crash, and steps to reproduce the crash.
 If no bug reports are listed, please create one by clicking "Report this bug".

 If you don't get a crash report, see If you don't get a crash report described later in this article.